husainsyed/Protect-the-Paywall/README.md

 * The Economist
 * The New York Times
 * Scientific American
+* San Diego Tribune
+* Bloomberg
+* Harvard Business Review
+* ...and many more.

 ## The script in action

-To demonstrate how the script works, I am pasting the code in Google Chrome console on the listed websites.
+To demonstrate how the script works, I am pasting the code in Google Chrome console on few of the listed websites.

 - ### Los Angeles Times: